maddyb99/pratilipi_backend/README.md

 This endpoint updates the FCM Token generated for each user.
 This could then be used to notify a client about changes in reader count.

 This was particularly useful as I was saving the storyId currently being viewed by user and therefore only a subset of users would recieve data.
-But, I stoped using selective notification as it was time intensive to check for users reading the post in favour of topics.

-So, each user, when opening the post, would automatically subscribed(client side) to the topic `$postId` on opening it and any changes in that post would be sent to them(server sends).
-On closing the post, the user will be unsubscribed automatically(client side).
 ### /notif

 #### Post